openoms/lightning-api/source/index.html.md

 $ lncli updatechanpolicy [command options] base_fee_msat fee_rate time_lock_delta [channel_point]

 # --base_fee_msat value    the base fee in milli-satoshis that will be charged for each forwarded HTLC, regardless of payment size (default: 0)
-# --fee_rate value         the fee rate that will be charged proportionally based on the value of each forwarded HTLC, the lowest possible rate is 0.000001
+# --fee_rate value         the fee rate that will be charged proportionally based on the value of each forwarded HTLC, the lowest possible rate is 0 with a granularity of 0.000001 (millionths)
 # --time_lock_delta value  the CLTV delta that will be applied to all forwarded HTLCs (default: 0)
 # --chan_point value       The channel whose fee policy should be updated, if nil the policies for all channels will be updated.
 Takes the form of: txid:output_index
 ```